Gudiyatham

-Gudiyetram, colloquially Gudiyattam (/ta/; also called as Gudiyatham) is a municipality in Vellore district in the state of Tamil Nadu in India.
-It lies between Bangalore and Chennai and the district of Vellore is 33 km away from the town.
-In 2011, the town had a population of 235,672.
-The municipality derives its name from 'Gudiye-tram' in Tamil which means habituation of people.
-The ancient occupation of the people of Guidyatham was handloom weaving.
+Gudiyetram, commonly known as Gudiyattam (Tamil: [kuɖiyaːttam]; alternatively referred to as Gudiyatham), is a municipality situated in Vellore district within Tamil Nadu, India.
+The town is positioned between Bangalore and Chennai, with Vellore district located approximately 33 km from the town.
+According to the 2011 census, the town's population reached 235,672 residents.
+The municipality's name originates from the Tamil term 'Gudiye-tram,' which translates to "settlement of people."
+Historically, handloom weaving constituted the primary occupation of Gudiyatham's inhabitants.

 Etymology

 Kulothunga Chola named the town "Jayamkonda Sathurvethi Mangalam".
 This was followed by rapid settlement of the town, so the town was renamed "Kudiyattrem", which metamorphosed into "Gudiyattam", to commemorate the influx.
 According to a myth, Karikala Cholan first cleared forest and then had people settle here, so it was named "Kudiyetram", which evolved into "Gudi-yetram".
 The supportive evidence for the myth is that the town is populated with one community who were of Chola kingdom.
 An inscription of 14th century found at Chenji (now in Cuddalore District) also reveals existence of the town in the name of “Gudi-yetram”.
 The passage of time and most probably British tongues changed the name to "Gudiyatham".